-Since its launch in 2007, COSI has already made a difference by informing policy initiatives and the public health response to the obesity epidemic in the Region.
-Furthermore, the COSI data collected has resulted in 7 international scientific publications, with more in preparation, 1 international report, and more than 15 national publications and 25 national reports based on the previous three data collection rounds.
+Since its launch in 2007, COSI has made a difference by informing policy initiatives and the public health response to the obesity epidemic in the Region.
+Furthermore, COSI has resulted in international and country-specific scientific publications and reports based on data collected over the past 10 years.

 COSI sign-up and data collection process

-All countries within the European Region are encouraged to sign up for COSI.
+All countries in the Region are encouraged to sign up for COSI.

 Prior to the introduction of COSI in a Member State, the country identifies an institute with responsibility for the overall national coordination and management and assigns a principal investigator as the institute’s authorized representative.
-The institute then signs a collaborative agreement with the WHO Regional Office for Europe, defining the roles and responsibilities of the participating country and of the Regional Office, including data release and publication policies, principles, terms and procedures.
+The institute then signs a collaborative agreement with WHO/Europe, defining the roles and responsibilities of the participating country and of WHO/Europe, including data release and publication policies, principles, terms and procedures.

-The Regional Office introduced an additional tool for online data collection for the 2015–2016 round in response to the growing number of participating countries.
-This database management system, called OpenClinica, is custom prepared for each interested country to facilitate the process.
-Data can be entered directly online during data collection or afterwards from the information collected on paper.
+WHO/Europe now offers a tool for online data collection in response to the growing number of countries participating in the initiative.
+This database management system, called OpenClinica, is custom prepared for interested countries, to facilitate the process.
+Using this platform, data can be entered directly online during data collection or afterwards from the information collected on paper.

 WHO/Europe provides technical support for the implementation of COSI, and a scientific development group is advising on the continuing improvement of the survey methods and tools.
 WHO/Europe also offers countries training and assistance in sampling, use of equipment and the interpretation, presentation and use of data.
 WHO is working collaboratively with institutions across the Region to publish articles and reports using COSI data and organizes COSI network meetings every year to facilitate support and collaboration with participating countries.